 However, along with these higher model testing scores, notice that there is also more variability between the folds than what we saw with the decision tree; this variability is visible as larger standard deviations in model testing scores across the folds.
 While this indicates that there is a wider range in model performance that might be expected from using this model, you are encouraged to examine the model testing scores of the folds directly in the pandas DataFrame in the Jupyter notebook.
 You should see that even the lowest score from an individual fold is still higher than the average testing score from the decision tree, indicating that it will be better to use a random forest.

 So, what about the other questions that we set out to explore with this visualization?
 We are interested in seeing how long it takes to fit random forest models with various numbers of trees, and what the gains in model performance are from using more trees.
-The subplot on the left of Figure 5.23 shows that there is a linear increase in training time as more trees are added to the forest.
-This is probably to be expected; we are simply multiplying the amount of computation to be done in the training procedure by adding more trees.
+The subplot on the left of Figure 5.14 shows that there is a linear increase in training time as more trees are added to the forest.
+This is probably to be expected; we are simply adding to the amount of computation to be done in the training procedure by adding more trees.

 But is this additional computational time worth it in terms of increased model performance?
-The subplot on the right of Figure 5.23 shows that beyond about 20 trees, it's not clear that adding more trees reliably improves testing performance.
+The subplot on the right of Figure 5.14 shows that beyond about 20 trees, it's not clear that adding more trees reliably improves testing performance.
 While the model with 50 trees has the highest score, the fact that adding more trees actually decreases the testing score somewhat indicates that the gain in ROC AUC for 50 trees may just be due to randomness, as adding more trees theoretically should increase model performance.
 Based on this reasoning, if we were limited to max_depth = 3, we may choose a forest of 20 or perhaps 50 trees and proceed.
 However, we will explore the parameter space more fully in the activity at the end of this chapter.

 Finally, note that we have not shown the training ROC AUC metrics here.
 If you were to plot these or look them up in the results DataFrame, you'd see that the training scores are higher than the testing scores, indicating that some amount of overfitting is happening.
-While this may be the case, it's still true that the testing scores for this random forest model are higher than those that we've observed for any other model.
-Based on this result, we would likely choose the random forest model.
+While this may be the case, it's still true that the cross-validation testing scores for this random forest model are higher than those that we've observed for any other model.
+Based on this result, we would likely choose the random forest model at this point.

 As a few additional insights into what we can access using our fitted cross-validation object, let's take a look at the best hyperparameters and the feature importance.